• Skip to primary navigation

 A cast iron pan also distributes heat better than a grill, so the steak cooks evenly.

 And the searing action helps keep the steak moist.
-Resulting in a succulent steak.
+Resulting in a juicy steak.

 3 - Cooking Time and Temperature